danielkreuger/SampleRPRoject/README.md

 # SampleRPRoject
 This is just a test.
-This is jsut a test.
+This is just a test.